-After (20) + years of success in multiple roles in the Sales Training/Sales Productivity/Sales Enablement space, I’ve narrowed my definition down to this:
+After (20) + years of success in multiple roles in the Sales Training, Sales Productivity, and Sales Enablement space, I’ve narrowed my definition down to this:

-It really comes down to increasing productivity through a systematic approach to support content that will drive incremental revenue.
-You then focus on metrics, tracking, and reporting to substantiate the ROI that you and/or your team brings to the company.
+It really comes down to increase productivity by adopting a systematic approach to support content that will drive incremental revenue.
+Of course, based into that is a focus on metrics, tracking, and reporting to substantiate the ROI that you and/or your team brings to the company.

 Seems simple enough to do, right?
 Well if you believe it’s simple, I’ve got a “famous” bridge near San Francisco that I’d like to sell you!